hanabi/hanabi.github.io/docs/extras/special_finesses.md

   - Similar to Bob, Cathy also knows that this is a *Shadow Finesse*.
 Cathy blind-plays her *Third Finesse Position*.
 It is blue 1 and it successfully plays.
   - Donald is very surprised to see Cathy blind-play her *Third Finesse Position*.
 The only thing that could cause this is a *Shadow Finesse*.
   - Donald blind-plays the *shadow target* from his *Third Finesse Position*.

+### The Unnecessary Forced Reverse Trash Finesse (A Gentleman's Discard That Looks Like an Unnecessary Reverse Trash Finesse)

+- First, see the section on *[Unnecessary Moves with Known Trash](level_21.md#unnecessary-moves-with-known-trash)*, which defines what a *Unnecessary Trash Finesse* is.
+Basically, if a *Trash Finesse* is unnecessary, then it also causes a *Chop Move*.
+- This convention also applies to *Reverse Trash Finesses*.
+If they are unnecessary, then it causes a *Chop Move* in the same way.
+- If a line is chosen that forces a *Gentleman's Discard* to occur (because they have to entertain the possibility of a *Reverse Trash Finesse*), and the blind-playing card could have been clued in some other easier way, then it **still** *Chop Moves* in exactly the same way that an *Unnecessary Reverse Trash Finesse* would.
+- For example, in a 3-player game:
+  - This is a slightly modified version of the example given for the *Reverse Trash Finesse*.
+  - Red 1 is played on the stacks.
+All of the 2's are played on the other stacks.
+  - Alice clues number 2 to Bob, touching his slot 1 card as a *Play Clue*.
+  - From Bob's perspective, this is probably just a *Play Clue* on the red 2 (which happens to be the final 2 that needs to be played).
+  - However, Bob sees that Cathy also has a red 2 on her *Finesse Position*.
+That means that this could be a *Reverse Trash Finesse*.
+  - If it is a *Reverse Trash Finesse*, then his 2 is a trash 2 (e.g. green 2).
+By immediately discarding it, it will prove to Cathy that *she* has a red 2.
+  - Alternatively, if Bob does indeed have the red 2, then he can discard it to perform a *Gentleman's Discard* on Cathy.
+  - Either way, discarding will cover both cases.
+Bob discards the 2 and it is revealed to be a red 2.
+  - Cathy blind-plays her *Finesse Position* card as red 2 and it successfully plays.
+  - Alice discards.
+  - Bob knows that even though *Gentleman's Discards* are never supposed to cause a *Chop Move*, Alice forced him to discard in exactly the same way as a *Reverse Trash Finesse*.
+Furthermore, it was possible to cleanly clue the red 2 in Cathy's hand to begin with, and doing so would have been much simpler.
+Thus, doing the pseudo-*Reverse Trash Finesse* was unnecessary.
+  - Since it was unnecessary, Bob chop moves all the cards to the right of where the red 2 was (slot 2, slot 3, slot 4, and slot 5).

+### The Trash Push Inverted Finesse

+- First, see the section on *[Unnecessary Moves with Known Trash](level_21.md#unnecessary-moves-with-known-trash)*, which defines what a *Unnecessary Trash Push* is.
+Basically, if a *Trash Push* is unnecessary, then it also causes an extra blind-play.
+- Normally, the *Unnecessary Trash Push* calls for the very next player to blind-play an unrelated card, similar to a *Bluff*.
+- However, if the very next player can see that it could be a *Finesse* through the *Trash Pushed* card, then they should prefer that interpretation.
+This is similar to how Bob should always prefer a *Finesse* interpretation over a *Bluff* interpretation.
+- For example, in a 4-player game:
+  - All of the 2's are played on the stacks.
+  - Alice clues number 1 to Cathy, touching a single 1 on her chop.
+Since all of the 1's are already played, it is globally known that this must be some kind of *Trash Push*.
+  - Bob sees that the pushed card is a red 3.
+Cathy has no other red cards in her hand, so Alice could have just clued red to Cathy instead of doing a complicated *Trash Push*.
+  - Thus, Bob knows that this is an *Unnecessary Trash Push*.
+Normally, Bob would immediately blind-play his *Finesse Position* card.
+However, Bob also sees that Donald has a red 4 in his *Finesse Position*.
+Since *Finesses* take precedence over *Bluffs*, Bob knows that he should let Donald be the one to blind-play from the unnecessariness.
+  - Bob discards.
+  - Cathy knows that this must be a *Trash Push*.
+Cathy blind-plays her slot 3 card.
+It is red 3 instead and it successfully plays.
+  - Similar to Bob, Donald also sees that the *Trash Push* was unnecessary.
+Since Bob did not blind-play anything, this must be a *Trash Push Inverted Finesse*.
+Donald blind-plays his *Finesse Position* as red 4 and it successfully plays.